AnvayYadav/AnvayGitHubPage/_posts/2023-09-28-review-ticket.md

 - JavaScript can dynamically create HTML elements and add them to the page.
 - Functions in JavaScript can be used to encapsulate code for reuse.
 - The `onclick` event allows developers to trigger functions when certain HTML elements are clicked.

+## Scores

+4/4 rating from Sri.
+He likes the details, and how I went above and beyond with utterances, a detailed review ticket, and me fixing all of the errors.
+4/4 rating from Srini.
+He appreciates the detail I put into my work.